williamouyang/okta.github.io/docs/getting_started/enabling_cors.md

 You can test your CORS configuration with the following test tool

-1. Explictly allowing this website (http://developer.okta.com) on the Okta Admin Dashboard
+1. Explicitly allowing this website (http://developer.okta.com) on the Okta Admin Dashboard
 2. Sign-in to your Okta organization on another browser tab
 3. Enter your Okta organization in the form below and click **Test**

-If you sucessfully completed the steps above, you should see your Okta User Profile
+If you successfully completed the steps above, you should see your Okta User Profile

 <div id="cors-test">
   <form class="form-cors-test" role="form">